leandrowd/react-easy-swipe/README.md

 ## Demo
 [http://leandrowd.github.io/react-easy-swipe/](http://leandrowd.github.io/react-easy-swipe/)
 - Open your console;
-- Swipe over the content;
+- Swipe over the content and check your console;
-* This is a touch function, so make sure your browser is emulating touch.
+- This is a touch component so make sure your browser is emulating touch.

 ## Instalation
 `npm install react-easy-swipe --save`

 ## Usage
 ```javascript